badlydrawnrob/elm-playground/README.md

 # README

-> It's super easy [to forget](https://www.azquotes.com/quote/585801) so aim to practice once per week.
+> 📅 It's super easy [to forget](https://www.azquotes.com/quote/585801) so aim to practice once per week!

 This is the killer.
 If I step away from programming for a few weeks, you really feel the rust gathering.
 This repository is a testing ground for all things Elm, and it's a year-long learning curve to get building.